oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 ![](Geo-Replication-Start.png "Geo-Replication-Start.png")

-**Start Geo Replication from Host** field will list all the servers in the cluster which are in **UP** state.
-When the user selects one of the host, SSH Fingerprint of the host will be fetched and shown. **Remote Host** could be either a standalone machine or part of another cluster. **Remote Volume/Path** will accept either a volume name in the remote cluster or a directory in the remote host.
+*   **Start Geo Replication from Host** field will list all the servers in the cluster which are in **UP** state.
+When the user selects one of the host, SSH Fingerprint of the host will be fetched and shown.
+*   **Remote Host** could be either a standalone machine or part of another cluster.
+*   **Remote Volume/Path** will accept either a volume name in the remote cluster or a directory in the remote host.
 If it doesn't starts with **/**, it will be considered as a volume in the remote cluster.
-After providing all the details and when the clicks **Ok**, Passwordless SSH communication between the origination host and **Remote Host** will be verified.
-If that succeeded, the geo replication session for the selected volume started.
+*   After providing all the details and when the clicks **Ok**,
+    -   Passwordless SSH communication between the origination host and **Remote Host** will be verified.
+    -   If that succeeded, the geo replication session for the selected volume started
+    -   Else the [Passwordless SSH Setup](:File:Geo-Replication-Start-SSH-Setup[.png) dialog will be shown.
+*   If the user wants to override the default configuration, he/she can deselect **Use Default** checkbox and provide different configuration.
+In this case no Passwordless SSH verification will be made.

 ### Setting up Passwordless SSH